greisane/gret/README.md

 ![Demo](../readme/poseblender-demo.gif?raw=true)

-Has a performance cost, I'll try to optimize it further at some point.

 ## Animation: Actions Panel

 A panel for quick access to actions and working with pose libraries.
 Pose libraries are simply actions where each frame has a named marker, and normally they're very annoying to work with.
 A pose library is necessary to use the Pose Blender tool.